dragen1860/TensorFlow-2.x-Tutorials/README.md

 [TensorFlow Sucks](http://nicodjimenez.github.io/2017/10/08/tensorflow.html).

-In the past time, we have no choice but to stand the extremely bad TensorFlow 1.\*, and  a lot of people turn their heads to PyTorch(Yes!) to save time and money.
+In the past period, we have no choice but to stand the extremely bad TensorFlow 1.\*, and  a lot of people turn their heads to PyTorch(Yes!) to save time and money.

-But now, we have TensorFlow 2.0 finally.
+But now, we (will) have TensorFlow 2.0 finally.

 Let's get started!